niallbee/capstone/day-1/create-VPC-subnet-VMs/README.md

   source_ranges = ["0.0.0.0/0"]
 }
 ```
-This will allow SSH traffic from anywhere into your subnet to any resources with the tag "allow-external-ssh".
+As we want SSH access from any source, we have allowed the source_ranges 0.0.0.0/0.
+We can use tags here to identify that which instances in the network may make network connections as specified in the firewall rule.
+In this case, let's assign it with the target_tags "allow-external-ssh".
+Any instance in the network that has this tag, will allow all SSH connections.

-3. As we have now created the firewall rule along with a target tag, lets add that target tag to the external-vm so that the firewall rule applies to said vm.
+3. Lets now add that target tag to the external-vm so that the firewall rule applies.
 Add the following line in `vms.tf` in the external_vm instance, above the boot disk block.
 ```
  tags = ["allow-external-ssh"]
 ```
-Now anyone from anywhere is able to ssh into this instance.
+Now anyone from anywhere is able to SSH into this instance.

 4. To connect to the external-vm, we need to generate an SSH key pair.
 Open a new terminal outside your code editor and ensure that you are in the root directory of your machine.
 Then run the following line